KIUG 2025: Cyclist Meenakshi Rohilla finishes with four golds as Guru Nanak Dev University takes top spot in medals tally - www.lokmattimes.com

 KIUG 2025: Cyclist Meenakshi Rohilla finishes with four golds as Guru Nanak Dev University takes top spot in medals tally

-Jaipur, Nov 29 Guru Nanak Dev University’s (GNDU) Meenakshi Rohilla finished her campaign with four gold and one ...
+Jaipur (Rajasthan) [India], November 30 : Guru Nanak Dev University's (GNDU) Meenakshi Rohilla finished her campaign with four gold ...

-Overnight leaders Jain University have also won 27 gold and nine silver but have one bronze medal less that the leaders.
+Overnight leaders Jain University have also won 27 gold and nine silver medals but have one bronze medal less than the leaders.
 Lovely Professional University are third with 22 gold medals.

 On Saturday, the 23-year-old was at her tactical best in the Scratch race as she held herself back till the penultimate lap and surprised the two cyclists ahead of her by taking the inner line to snatch the lead and the gold medal.

-Later in the day, Meenakshi (4:14.150s) tried her best to get the better of Rejiya Devi (4:12.798s) in the 3km Individual Pursuit but her tired legs could not match the pace of her opponent and had to settle for a silver medal.
+Later in the day, Meenakshi (4:14.150s) tried her best to get the better of Rejiya Devi (4:12.798s) in the 3km Individual Pursuit, but her tired legs could not match the pace of her opponent, and she had to settle for a silver medal.

-“I am bit disappointed that I could not win the fifth gold as this is the event in which I hold the national record.
-I tried to catch up with her in the last few laps but I have been racing for the last five days while she was relatively fresh and that made the difference,” she told SAI Media.
+"I am a bit disappointed that I could not win the fifth gold, as this is the event in which I hold the national record.
+I tried to catch up with her in the last few laps, but I have been racing for the last five days while she was relatively fresh and that made the difference," she told SAI Media.

-Though, Meenakshi failed to win the gold in her last race, her teammates Niya Sebastian and Ritesh Kaushik won the women and men 200m Sprint gold medals to help GNDU jump to second spot in the medals tally with 26 gold medals.
+Though Meenakshi failed to win the gold in her last race, her teammates Niya Sebastian and Ritesh Kaushik won the women's and men's 200m Sprint gold medals to help GNDU jump to second spot in the medals tally with 26 gold medals.

-Rituraj also clinched the individual skeet gold and also helped GNDU win the men’s team gold.
+Rituraj also clinched the individual skeet gold and helped GNDU win the men's team gold.

 On Saturday, Chandigarh University's Shivani Yadav bagged the women's +86kg category gold with a total lift of 188kg while Kesav Bissa of Maharshi Ganga Singh University won the gold medal in the men's +110kg, lifting a total of 352kg.